-We are now official AGA Ambassadors-soon to install the latest Total Control five oven electric AGA in our new kitchen at The Old Dairy.
+We are now official AGA Ambassadors with a Total Control five oven electric AGA in our new kitchen at The Old Dairy.
 Our plan is to serve AGA suppers at weekends and run a series of cookery classes and demonstrations based around cooking with an AGA.
 For more details do get in touch!

 THE AGA SAGA

 What is it about an AGA, sitting proud as a peacock in a country kitchen, that makes grown ups go weak at the knees?
 Estate agents tell us that a house with an AGA will sell more quickly than one without.
 But why?
 You could hardly describe it as an all-singing, all-dancing cooker glistening with knobs and grills and fans.
 On the contrary it’s quite square and heavy and made of cast iron with a couple of lids that you have to keep lifting up to get at the hot plates and different ovens for certain kinds of cooking and it all seems a bit complicated and unnecessary when a modern, domestic oven might do just as well.